mpbarbosa/monitora_vagas/docs/README.md

 # Documentation

-This folder contains all project documentation for the AFPESP Hotel Vacancy Monitoring System.
+This folder contains all project documentation for the Trade Union Hotel Search Platform.

 ## Files